Skip navigation

 • You can order many of these tests yourself.
 Others require a provider's prescription.

-• Most test kits will instruct you to provide a sample of saliva or to take a swab from the inside of your cheek.
+• Most test kits will instruct you to provide a saliva sample or to take a swab from the inside of your cheek.

 • You will mail the sample to the test company or as directed.